 The market read.
 Ratings agency Moody’s expects a Fujimori government to preserve policy continuity and lift investor confidence.

-Peru’s incoming government wants to shrink Petroperu, the troubled state oil company, by selling assets and handing its main pipeline to a private operator.
-The plan is a clear signal of the market-friendly turn coming to Lima.
+Peru’s incoming government wants to shrink Petroperu, the troubled state oil company.
+It plans to sell assets and hand the main pipeline to a private operator, a clear signal of the market-friendly turn coming to Lima.

 Fujimori’s Plan Would Shrink Peru’s Troubled State Oil Firm.
 (Photo Internet reproduction)